 Of course, however high profile your networking makes you, the sheer scale of online tools means that they need to be at the core of your strategy.

-Step one has to be your Linkedin profile.
-An optimized profile will help you stand out on the platform and can quickly increase your visibility to relevant recruiters.
+Step one has to be your LinkedIn profile.
+LinkedIn profile optimization will help you stand out on the platform and can quickly increase your visibility to relevant recruiters.

 Headhunters don’t just search based on job titles!

 Creating a GatedTalent profile will allow you to share – privately – very detailed information on what you’ve done, your successes, and your aspirations.
-It allows recruiters to undertake a far more detailed, targetted search than is available on Linkedin.
+It allows recruiters to undertake a far more detailed, targeted search than is available on LinkedIn.

 It is the job of the executive recruiter to find you

 Executive search firms are typically paid in the region of 33% of total executive compensation to place a new leader into c-suite positions.
 Generally speaking, these fees are not contingent on success.